MDSplus/Documentation/docs/reference/mdstcl.md

 If the `/path` qualifier is included, the full paths of the nodes pointed to by the tagname will also be displayed.

+See `add tag` for more information.

 ### `dispatch ACTION_NODE_PATH [/wait]`
 The `dispatch` command is used to dispatch an action node to an action server.
 If the `/wait` qualifier is included, the command will wait for the action execution to complete.

 ### `dispatch/build [/monitor=ACTION_SERVER]`
 The `dispatch/build` command finds all the actions in a tree which are currently turned on and builds a sorted table of those actions.